MK316/Spring2023/DL/DLW11B.md

 ## [2] Todo list (the remaining time)

-1. Create a file name "DL_Project_G0.md" on your github account (Group leader's account) > Individuals can copy the file later to your account.
+1. As guided, create a repository "DL23_Project_G0", and create "README.md" file on the given repository (Group leader's account) > Individuals can copy the file later to your account.
 (Change "G0" => According to your group number)
-2. You'll be discussing/collecting ideas about your final project, and summarize your ideas and processes in your DL_Project_G0.md file.
+2. You'll be discussing/collecting ideas about your final project, and summarize your ideas and processes in your README.md file.
 This file shall be updated for 3 weeks.
 For today, collect brain storming, ideas, step by step processes you can think of a small activity in classroom (your future classroom).

 ### Notes: